rkl110/oauth2-kanidm/README.md

+# Read Me!

+> **Important!** Because I dont know how to work on php this is just a simple try and error.

+I forked the repository from [bahuma20/oauth2-nextcloud](https://github.com/bahuma20/oauth2-nextcloud) and now I'm on my way to complete the rest to work for Kanidm.

 # Kanidm Provider for OAuth 2.0 Client

 This package provides Kanidm OAuth 2.0 support for the PHP League's [OAuth 2.0 Client](https://github.com/thephpleague/oauth2-client).